nathanielandre/nathanielandre/README.md

     <img src="https://readme-typing-svg.herokuapp.com?font=Pixelify+Sans&size=30&duration=4000&pause=50&color=B1E6E3&background=2B535E00&center=true&multiline=true&width=500&height=100&lines=👋+Hello%2C+I'm;❄+Nathaniel+Andre+❄" alt="Typing SVG" />
 </h1>

-<h3 align="left">About</h3>
-<h4 align="left">A data enthusiast from Indonesia 🇮🇩</h4>
+<h2 align="left">About</h2>
-<h4 align="left">An Electrical Engineering graduate from Padjadjaran University with an interest in data science and a strong passion for exploring its applications.
+<h3 align="justified">An Electrical Engineering graduate from Padjadjaran University with an interest in data science and a strong passion for exploring its applications.
 Recently completed an intensive full-time Data Science bootcamp at Hacktiv, where I honed my skills in data processing, data analysis, machine learning, and artificial intelligence.
 Proficient in Python, C++, and MATLAB, and highly adaptable in learning new programming languages and technologies.
-Known for my curiosity, strong work ethic, and ability to thrive in a dynamic environment.</h4>
+Known for my curiosity, strong work ethic, and ability to thrive in a dynamic environment.</h3>

 <br/>